headforwards-spd/headforwards-website/src/pages/info-pages/build-strong-relationships.md

     isRightImage: true
     type: image-copy-component
     title: Client relationships that go further
+    content:
+      - type: markdown
         text: >-
           Headforwards works closely with clients to do much more than deliver to requirements.
 It’s always focused on the bigger picture, drawing on its teams’ skills and experience to provide advice and add value wherever possible.

           Empowered to chase big ideas without constraints, teams at Headforwards frequently go beyond clients’ expectations – from overdelivering on projects to co-creating new products that generate true business value.
   - quote: >-
       We’re always looking towards the future with our client relationships.
       We’re not afraid to take the ‘what if’ risks each day.